OpenUpSA/cookiecutter-django-dokku/README.md

 Cookiecutter for Django in Dokku
 ================================

-Cookiecutter for Django on docker using dokku in prod and docker-compose in dev and test.
+Cookiecutter for Django on docker using dokku in prod and docker compose in dev and test.

 ### Broad principles this project tries to maintain: